Swagnemitee/GenshinWishTracker/README.md

 - [x] Typo in "Xingqiu"
 - [x] Option to type 3, 4 or 5 in the cell instead of full name

-*__Notice:__ This spreadsheet is fan made and is not affiliated with Genshin Impact or Mihoyo in any way.*
+*__Notice:__ This spreadsheet is fan made and is not affiliated with Genshin Impact or miHoYo in any way.*